fnalways/terminus-docs/docs/manual/get-started/install-olares.md

 # Install Olares
 This page provides an overview of the installation methods for Olares.
-To run Olares, you must [create an Olares ID](create-olares-id.md), and have a supported operating system, hardware that meets or exceeds minimum requirements.
+To run Olares, you must [create an Olares ID](create-olares-id.md), and have a supported operating system, a hardware that meets or exceeds minimum requirements.

 Currently, Olares is supported on the following platforms or environments:
 - Linux (Ubuntu or Debian)